-- 1) Criminal matters: - a) first instance jurisdiction over: - criminal offences for which the law prescribes as main punishment a fine or sentence of imprisonment up to 10 years, unless the jurisdiction of another court is prescribed by a separate law; - criminal offences for which the jurisdiction of the municipal court is prescribed by a separate law; - criminal offences for which the Court of Bosnia and Herzegovina transferred its jurisdiction to the municipal court; - all criminal proceedings against juveniles; - b) proceedings during the investigation and after the bringing of the indictment in accordance with law; - c) decisions on extraordinary legal remedies when provided by law; - d) decisions to expunge a conviction from the record, or to terminate a security measure or the legal effect of a conviction, based on a decision of the court; and - e) to proceed upon requests for pardon in accordance with law. - 2) Civil matters first instance jurisdiction over: - a) all civil disputes; and - b) non-contentious proceedings. - 3) Minor offence matters first instance jurisdiction over: - a) all minor offence cases and - b) petitions for reopening the minor offence proceedings. - 4) Commercial matters in municipal courts with a commercial department first instance jurisdiction over: - a) disputes related to the rights and obligations arising from legal transactions involving goods, services, securities, ownership or other property rights in real estate, or the rights and obligations arising from securities, in which both parties in the proceedings are either a legal entity or a physical person who, in the capacity of an independent entrepreneur or in another capacity, performs business or other registered activity as his main or additional profession;
+1) Criminal matters:

-- b) disputes related to ships or navigation on the sea or inland waters, and disputes to which maritime law applies, with the exception of disputes related to the transport of passengers; - c) disputes related to airplanes or disputes to which aviation law applies, with the exception of disputes related to the transport of passengers; - d) disputes related to copyrights, related rights and other rights relating to intellectual property; - e) disputes arising from acts alleged to constitute unfair competition or monopolistic agreements and - f) bankruptcy and liquidation proceedings, as prescribed by law, and all disputes arising during and related to bankruptcy and liquidation proceedings.
+- a) first instance jurisdiction over: - criminal offences for which the law prescribes as main punishment a fine or sentence of imprisonment up to 10 years, unless the jurisdiction of another court is prescribed by a separate law; - criminal offences for which the jurisdiction of the municipal court is prescribed by a separate law; - criminal offences for which the Court of Bosnia and Herzegovina transferred its jurisdiction to the municipal court; - all criminal proceedings against juveniles; - b) proceedings during the investigation and after the bringing of the indictment in accordance with law; - c) decisions on extraordinary legal remedies when provided by law; - d) decisions to expunge a conviction from the record, or to terminate a security measure or the legal effect of a conviction, based on a decision of the court; and - e) to proceed upon requests for pardon in accordance with law. - 2) Civil matters first instance jurisdiction over: - a) all civil disputes; and - b) non-contentious proceedings. - 3) Commercial matters in municipal courts with a commercial department first instance jurisdiction over: - a) disputes related to the rights and obligations arising from legal transactions involving goods, services, securities, ownership or other property rights in real estate, or the rights and obligations arising from securities, in which both parties in the proceedings are either a legal entity or a physical person who, in the capacity of an independent entrepreneur or in another capacity, performs business or other registered activity as his main or additional profession; - b) disputes related to ships or navigation on the sea or inland waters, and disputes to which maritime law applies, with the exception of disputes related to the transport of passengers; - c) disputes related to airplanes or disputes to which aviation law applies, with the exception of disputes related to the transport of passengers; - d) disputes related to copyrights, related rights and other rights relating to intellectual property; - e) disputes arising from acts alleged to constitute unfair competition or monopolistic agreements; - f) economic violation and - g) bankruptcy and liquidation proceedings, as prescribed by law, and all disputes arising during and related to bankruptcy and liquidation proceedings.

-5) Other matters:
+4) Other matters: